snoidetx/my-server/README.md

 # my-server

 Sample server proof of concept (POC) that handles basic HTTP request.
+The source code is written in TypeScript with Express framework.

 The POC is hosted on Heroku at https://my-server-snoidetx-poc.herokuapp.com.